 AbilityNet provide advice on making your easier to use if you have a disability.

-This website is partially complaint with the Web Content Accessibility Guidelines version (WCAG) 2.1 AA standard, due to the non-compliances listed below.
+Our websites are partially complaint with the Web Content Accessibility Guidelines version (WCAG) 2.1 AA standard, due to the non-compliances listed below.

 If you find something that does not work that we missed, please contact firstname.lastname@example.org